Management of contaminated land

 Land which is contaminated by hazardous chemical substances that may pose a risk to human health or the environment is called contaminated land.
 Land contamination can occur as a result of poor environmental management and waste disposal practices, or accidental spills in industrial or commercial activities.
-In the past, land was sometimes contaminated by activities that were not known to be dangerous at the time, often using chemicals which have since been banned or now are subject to much stricter controls.
+In the past, land was sometimes contaminated by activities that were not known to be harmful at the time, often using chemicals which have since been banned or now are subject to much stricter controls.

 Activities that have been identified as likely to cause land contamination are listed as notifiable activities in Schedule 3 of the Environmental Protection Act 1994 (EP Act).
-Common land uses which may cause contamination include service stations, cattle dips, tanneries, wood treatment sites, landfills, fuel storage and refuse tips.
+Common land uses which may cause contamination include service stations, cattle dips, tanneries, wood treatment sites, landfills, fuel storages and refuse tips.

 Sustainable Planning Act 2009

 Through the Sustainable Planning Act (SPA), the land use planning process is used when there is a change of land use or when a subdivision application is made, to determine the public and environmental exposure to contaminated land and environmental harm.
 SPA, which is administered by the Department of State Development, Infrastructure and Planning (SDIP), provides a process to appropriately investigate the land (through a contaminated site investigation) using the process set out in the EP Act for contaminated land management, in accordance with the State Assessment Referral Agency (SARA) planning process that commenced on 1 July 2013.

 Environmental Protection Act 1994